dmpop/sonnenhut/README.rst

 `<http://127.0.0.1:8080/sonnenhut/city>`_ (replace *city* with the actual name of the desired city).

-Use the ``sonnenhut.md`` text file to add notes.
+Add notes to the ``sonnenhut.md`` text file.
 You can use Markdown for text formatting.

 Credits
 -------